 Six Types of Unconscious Bias Caused By Personality – Part One

-I searched the internet for “unconscious bias and personality”, and this Forbes article is the best I could find.
+I searched the internet for “types of unconscious bias and personality”, and this Forbes article is the best I could find.

 Personality influences how people perceive the world, natural character strengths, how they are motivated, how they prefer to communicate, even how they can become prejudicial in distress.
 By its very nature, personality causes unconscious bias.
 It influences how systems and structures evolve to favor certain types over others, and keeps us from including types who are different from us.
 Why has there not been more attention paid to this?

 The Forbes article I found mentioned only two types of personality bias; Thinking and Feeling.
 I’m glad someone has started the conversation but there’s so much more to it.
 If we are going to talk about personality, we need a better framework than Myers-Briggs, which is notoriously unreliable.

 At Next Element we use The Process Communication Model (PCM) because it is a behavior-based, researched model of communication and individual differences that unpacks the psychology of behavior for different types, including their perceptual frames of reference.
 According to PCM, we all have six different personality types IN us, arranged in a preferred, set order.
 Our foundational, base type, is apparent at birth or within a few months, the other five are arranged by age six according to developmental psychology and social influence principles.
 There are 720 different ways that these six “floors” can be ordered.